JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 If executed, your spirit can still speak with the Wolves, but you can't speak publicly or vote.
-If you're killed via other means, you don't have this power.
+The Restless Dead rules If you're killed via other means, you don't have this power.

-## Spy
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** Yes

-Each night, you select a player.
-If the Werewolves choose to attack you, that player's role is revealed to the Werewolves.
-There is no kill that night.
-At the start of the game, you will not know who your Wolf team allies are, and those allies won't know you, either.

 ## Usurper
 * **TEAM:** Werewolf